Things to see in the Langhe in 3 days

 Sleeping in Alba and the Langhe is not as easy as it might seem.
 In reality, the number of rooms and beds is not commensurate with the number of people arriving, especially at weekends.
 Not to mention the periods of the Truffle Fair or during Vinum.
 If you want to stay overnight, I advise you to book in advance!

 What to see in the Langhe Day 2

 We leave again from Alba.
 And so you can perhaps sleep two nights in the same place and take advantage of Alba in the evening.

 We put the locality Treiso on the navigator.
-Leaving Alba we head towards the locality of Altavilla.
-You will immediately begin to see Alba and its towers from a higher vantage point.
+Leaving Alba, we head towards the locality of Altavilla.
+You will immediately see Alba and its towers from a higher vantage point.

-Descending from Altavilla you will find yourself in Frazione Pertinace, a place-name that recalls the emperor Publius Elvius Pertinace, the son of freedmen from Alba Pompeia, who reigned for only three months and died in a praetorian conspiracy in 193 BC.
+Descending from Altavilla, you will find yourself in Frazione Pertinace.
+This place’s name recalls the emperor Publius Elvius Pertinace, the son of freedmen from Alba Pompeia, who reigned for only three months and died in a praetorian conspiracy in 193 BC.

 This area can also be explored on foot with a beautiful trek around Alba: Trekking Alba and surroundings.

-From the hamlet of Pertinace you go towards Loc.
+From the hamlet of Pertinace, you go towards Loc.
 Tre Stelle, and then you arrive in the village of Barbaresco.
-This municipality gives its name to the famous wine and is a very pleasant village for a walk, a coffee, an aperitif or a nice lunch stop.
+This municipality gives its name to the famous wine and is a charming village for a walk, a coffee, an aperitif, or a nice lunch stop.
 Don’t miss the climb to the Tower to enjoy a beautiful view of the surroundings.
 And maybe you can have your aperitif right at the foot of the Tower!

 Second stage Neive